orionblastar/blastarparaphrase/README.md

 If you find this useful send donations to orionblastar@gmail.com via Paypal or whatever. :) If not then delete this script and don't use it, because it is next to useless and a complete and total waste of time.

+Edit: My sister Eris noted that this is not Artifical Genuine Intelligence, but Artifical General Intelligence which does next to nothing and will not pass a Turing test.
+The goal of this project is to make it so it paraphrases text using Artifical Genuine Intelligence and then be able to pass a Turning test.
+My apologies to people who thought it was at the level were it uses artifical genuine intelligence.
+That is the goal and it is just at the alpha test right now.
+Just random word replacement, that is how simple it is right now.